KrasnitzLab/SCGV/deploy_tools/README.md

 * Go to anaconda web site [https://www.continuum.io/downloads](https://www.continuum.io/downloads) and download the latest anaconda installer for your operating system.
-Please note that these *Python 2.7*, so you need to install the appropriate version of Anconda for *Python 2.7*.
+The following instructions use *Python 2.7* so you need to install appropriate version of Anaconda.

 * Install anaconda into suitable place on your local machine following instruction from